 For many seniors who live alone, remembering to take medication and dispensing the right dosage can be difficult.
-While there are plastic pill boxes that can be bought at any pharmacy, some seniors lack the dexterity needed to get the pillbox open and are unsure of the dosages to fill them properly.
-Other times they may forget to take their medicine when they’re supposed to or not take the right dosage, two scenarios which can lead to deadly consequences.
+While you can purchase those plastic pillboxes at almost any pharmacy, some seniors lack the dexterity needed to get the pillbox open and are unsure of the dosages to fill them properly.
+Other times they may forget to take their medicine when they’re supposed to, or they might not take the right dosage, two scenarios that can lead to deadly consequences.

 Medication dispensers take the guesswork out of taking medicine and offer audible reminders of when it’s time to take a dose.
-There are many different types on the market to accommodate the number of pills and dosages that are needed, but many work in the same way.
+There are many different types on the market to accommodate the number of pills and dosages needed, but many dispensers work in the same way.

 What are Digital Medication Dispensers?

 As with many things these days, medication dispensers have gone digital.
-A caregiver will pre-fill the dispenser and it will lock.
+With these types of dispensers, usually a caregiver will pre-fill the dispenser, and it will lock to prevent tampering.

-It will stay locked until it’s time for the patient to take their medicine.
-At this time, the dispenser will unlock and make a noise to indicate it’s time.
+It will remain locked until it’s time for the patient to take their medicine.
+At this time, the dispenser will unlock and make a noise to indicate it’s time to take the pills.
 If the patient doesn’t hear the sound, some models will then play a recorded message from a loved one with a gentle reminder that it’s time to take their medicine.

-If the patient still forgets to take their medicine, a caregiver who is connected to the system will get an alert.
-This lets them know the dosage was missed so they can take the appropriate action.
+If the patient still forgets to take their medicine, a caregiver connected to the system will receive an alert.
+This notification lets them know the dosage was missed so they can take the appropriate action.

 What are the Benefits of a Medication Dispenser?

 If everything works properly, the medication dispenser assures that the patient will take the right dosage of medicine at the right time.
 There are no worries that they will take too much or forget to take it.
-Although in some cases, the audible reminders may still not be enough.
-But, in many cases, these dispensers provide peace of mind to caregivers who can’t be around every time a dosage is due.
+Although, in some cases, audible reminders may still not be enough.
+However, for most people, these dispensers provide peace of mind to caregivers who can’t be around every time a dosage is due.

-Many dispensers will also sound an alarm and send an alert if the patient tries to open it when they’re not supposed to.
-Although many do lock, some patients try to tamper with them.
+Many dispensers will also sound an alarm and send an alert if the patient tries to tamper with the machine.
+Although many do lock, some patients may try to get inside the dispenser.

 How Much Do Medication Dispensers Cost?

-The cost of medication dispensers run the gamut with some costing as little as $60 to others costing hundreds of dollars.
-The ones that have more bells and whistles will cost the most.
-There are also some that require a subscription service because they can contact caregivers much in the same way as a medical alert system.
+The cost of medication dispensers run the gamut, with some costing as little as $60, while others cost hundreds of dollars.
+The ones that have more bells and whistles tend to cost the most.
+Some also require a subscription service because they can contact caregivers much in the same way as a medical alert system.
 While these are worthwhile services, be wary of some and the contracts that they may contain.
 You don’t want to be locked into a contract that you can’t get out of without paying a substantial fee.